-The time it takes for your kale chips to get crispy will depend on the temperature of your dehydrator, the humidity in your kitchen, and the amount of "sauce" on your kale chips.
+The time it takes for your kale chips to get crispy will depend on the temperature of your dehydrator, the humidity in your kitchen, and the amount of "sauce" or oil on your kale chips.

 Nutritional yeast is a cheesy tasting "supplement" that a lot of vegans seem to gravitate towards.

 Good quality nutritional yeast comes with lots of B vitamins, essential minerals like chromium, and 18 amino acids.

 Nutritional yeast is a deactivated type of yeast that will not add to a Candida yeast overgrowth problem.

 will find nutritional yeast at just about any health food store.
 There is good-quality nutritional yeast and then there is bad quality nutritional yeast.

 Unfortunately, most commercial brands will contain MSG which is formed by high heat and chemical processing.